wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 populations: it can reduce female reproductive success (Schaefer et al.
 2016) and thus could lead to movement between islands.
-Forage scarcity has been proposed as a potential reason for caribou moving between arctic islands on the sea-ice in winter (Miller, Russell, and Gunn 1977).
+Forage scarcity has been proposed as a potential reason for caribou moving between arctic islands on the sea-ice in winter (Miller et al. 1977).
 Caribou were introduced to Fogo Island (n = 26 animals between 1964–67) and Change Island (n = 5 animals in 1964) from Newfoundland as part of a series of translocations and introductions throughout the province (Bergerud & Mercer 1989).
-It is unknown when caribou began colonizing nearby islands, but given that some are small, over-grazing by newly arrived caribou may rapidly deplete forage on an annual cycle (Bergerud, Ferguson, and Butler 1990).
+It is unknown when caribou began colonizing nearby islands, but given that some are small, over-grazing by newly arrived caribou may rapidly deplete forage on an annual cycle (Bergerud et al. 1990).
 Although unconfirmed, it is also possible that Fogo Island has experienced forage depletion since the introduction of caribou in the 1960s.
 More likely, however, is that fine-scale competition for foraging resources drives caribou to swim to new islands.

 Movement between islands requires caribou to assess the trade-off associated with swimming.
-This trade-off can be understood as density-dependent habitat selection governed by the Ideal Free Distribution (Morris 1987; Bradbury, Vehrencamp, and Clifton 2015).
-Ideal Free Distribution theory predicts a fitness equilibrium: when the density in a given habitat patch has exceeded the optimum for fitness within that patch, animals should relocate and settle new habitat patches, so that fitness is equal across all patches (Bradbury, Vehrencamp, and Clifton 2015).
+This trade-off can be understood as density-dependent habitat selection governed by the Ideal Free Distribution (Morris 1987, Bradbury et al. 2015).
+Ideal Free Distribution theory predicts a fitness equilibrium: when the density in a given habitat patch has exceeded the optimum for fitness within that patch, animals should relocate and settle new habitat patches, so that fitness is equal across all patches (Bradbury et al. 2015).
 Islands act as discrete habitat patches in this case, but the costs associated with swimming create a trade-off when moving between patches.
 For caribou in the Fogo Island archipelago, the role of forage limitation in habitat selection patterns remains unknown, but swimming between islands may be at least partially governed by density-dependent habitat selection.

 In total, 12 of 29 collared female caribou swam between islands in the Fogo Island archipelago.
 Only 3 of these 12 individuals had more than 10